Soluto/strap/README.md

 Strap is a script to bootstrap a minimal macOS development system.
 This does not assume you're doing Ruby/Rails/web development but installs the minimal set of software every macOS developer will want.

 ## Features
-- Disables Java in Safari (for better security)
-- Enables the macOS screensaver password immediately (for better security)
-- Enables the macOS application firewall (for better security)
-- Adds a `Found this computer?` message to the login screen (for machine recovery)
-- Enables full-disk encryption and saves the FileVault Recovery Key to the Desktop (for better security)
 - Installs the Xcode Command Line Tools (for compilers and Unix tools)
 - Agree to the Xcode license (for using compilers without prompts)
 - Installs [Homebrew](http://brew.sh) (for installing command-line software)